 The current vegetation is predominantly Hill Mixed Dipterocarp Forest (MDF).
 Patches of shifting cultivation areas with pioneer and secondary vegetation may be found along Batang Rajang, Batang Baleh, Sg.
 Sut, and Sg.
 Gaat in the vicinity of the settlements.

-Kapit FMU and its adjacent area are currently inhabited by 55 communities living inside or at the fringe of the FMU boundary.
+Based on Social Impact Assessment report in 2017, Kapit FMU and its adjacent area are currently inhabited by 55 communities living inside or at the fringe of the FMU boundary.
+However, based on the latest FMP addendum submitted to FDS, there are 52 settlements located within and adjacent to Kapit FMU.
 Ethnically, most communities living inside Kapit FMU are Iban while other races, namely Chinese, Malay, Orang Ulu, Melanau, Bidayuh and “others” are residing in Kapit town.